Coffee consumption and cancers of the digestive tractPrint this page

-- Of 5 meta-analyses published in 2015, two concluded that coffee was not associated with the risk of gastric cancer22,23and three suggested that coffee consumption was associated with the development of gastric cancer24-26.
-Some studies reported varying results in participants from the United States compared to Europeans and Asians as well as those followed up for 10 years or less22, whilst others suggested that coffee consumption may be a risk factor for gastric cardia cancer22,26(cancer occurring in the upper portion of the stomach); therefore further research is required to provide clarification.
+- 2015 – five meta-analyses were published21-25.
+Of these, two concluded that coffee was not associated with the risk of gastric cancer21,22and three suggested that coffee consumption was associated with the development of gastric cancer23-25.
+Some studies reported varying results in participants from the United States compared to Europeans and Asians as well as those followed up for 10 years or less21, whilst others suggested that coffee consumption may be a risk factor for gastric cardia cancer22,24 (cancer occurring in the upper portion of the stomach); therefore further research is required to provide clarification.

 Coffee and cancer of the upper aero-digestive tract

+Research reviewing associations between coffee consumption and cancers of the upper digestive tract, such as the buccal cavity, pharynx and larynx, have shown variable results5,27-29.
 Although some research has suggested an inverse association between coffee consumption and risk of oral cavity/pharynx cancers, the 2016 IARC review concluded that the current evidence is inadequate to suggest such an association1.

-- 2 meta-analyses found that coffee consumption was inversely associated with buccal and pharyngeal cancer (relative risk 0.49)8,29.
+- 2011, 2015 – two meta-analyses found that coffee consumption was inversely associated with buccal and pharyngeal cancer (relative risk 0.49)5,27.

 Coffee and liver cancer